top of page

 Advocate

 I have had the privilege to have meaningful jobs.
-This has, however, never kept me from also pursuing unpaid work to contribute to making the society I live in a fairer and more feminist place.
+Whenever possible, I have also pursued unpaid work to contribute to making the society I live in a fairer and more feminist place.

 I am an active member of the Socio-Democratic Party in Switzerland, in particular with the party's Women Group but also with my local section in the city of Bern.
 I ran for cantonal elections in March 2022 and have furthermore been active in various campaigns, such as against the increase of women's retirement age, for a Yes to the Protection against Hate as well as an Only Yes Means Yes campaign on consent.